Training Contractors, Consultants, and Interns

 Home / Screening & Hiring / What is Screening and Hiring?

 Finding staff and volunteers you can trust to work with children includes additional steps beyond interviewing and checking references.
-Additional screening, such as conducting criminal and sexual offense background checks, can help your Youth-Serving Organization (YSO) maintain a high standard of safety for all new and future hires.
+Additional screening, such as conducting criminal and sexual offense background checks, can help your Youth-Serving Organization (YSO) maintain a high standard of safety for all personnel.

 At minimum, your Screening and Hiring should include: